signaldust/bunny-jit/README.md

-`lci i64` and `lcd f64` specify constants, `jmp label` is unconditional jump and `jz a then else` will branch to `then` if `a` is zero or `else` otherwise, `iret a` returns from the function with integer value and `fret a` returns with a floating point value.
+`lci i64` and `lcd f64` specify constants, `jmp label` is unconditional jump and `jz a then else` will branch to `then` if `a` is zero or `else` otherwise, `iret a` returns from the function with integer value and `dret a` returns with a double-precision float value.

 `ieq a b` and `ine a b` compare two integers for equality or inequality and produce `0` or `1`.